top of page

 X Ray: X Rays are often used to detect how the disease progresses.
 X Rays can show damage to the bones and cartilage loss.

-MRI: Magnetic resonance imaging combine radio waves with a strong magnetic field to produce more detailed images of soft tissues
+MRI: Magnetic resonance imaging combines radio waves with a strong magnetic field to produce more detailed images of soft tissues

 Ultrasound: This uses high frequency sound waves to capture the images.
 Ultrasound is also used to inject needles into the joints for giving medication.